New Town

 New Town was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-New Town's population showed high cultural diversity, with 29.1% born overseas and 22.7% speaking languages other than English at home.
-Christianity was the predominant religion in New Town, comprising 34.8%.
-Hinduism had higher representation in New Town at 6.6%, compared to Greater Hobart's 3.5%.
+New Town's cultural diversity is notable, with 29.1% of its population born overseas and 22.7% speaking a language other than English at home.
+Christianity is the predominant religion in New Town, comprising 34.8% of the population.
+Hinduism is overrepresented compared to Greater Hobart, making up 6.6% of New Town's population versus 3.5%.

 Frequently Asked Questions - Diversity